Basut-Chay State Reserve

-Basut-Chay State Reserve or Besitchay State Reserve is protected area of Azerbaijan, near the border with Armenia.
+Basut-Chay State Reserve or Besitchay State Reserve is a protected area of Azerbaijan, near the border with Armenia.
 It was established as a 107 hectare reserve in 1974 for preserving and protecting the rare Oriental plane tree.
 The area of the reserve was slightly reduced by 10 hectares in October 1980.
 The reserve covers the area around the Besitchay of the southeastern part of Minor Caucasus.

 History

 Earlier, Oriental plane tree was widely distributed throughout the territory of the Azerbaijan Republic.
 At the same time, not excluding the south-eastern part of the level of the Lesser Caucasus.
 Today, plane trees can be found only in some parts of this country.

 In the Basutchay basin, plane groves have been protected in the reserve mode for more than 25 years.
 Plane forests, which were located on the areas of Zangilan forestry, since February 1961 have become a conservation area.
 The Main Department of Forestry of the Council of Ministers of the Republic is responsible for its protection and restoration while creating forest cultures.
 But since such a grove protection system was unjustified, the Basutchay Reserve was created in 117 hectares in July 1974.
 Since October 1980, the reserve's area is 107 hectares of land, of which 100 hectares are forest, and in the rest of the territory the rock slides and the sands of the Basutchay floodplain extend.